AntonBergaker/BinaryBundle/README.md

 Defining these methods as extension methods isn't necessary but it looks nice.

 # Using your own Reader, Writer and Interface
-While the provided BufferWriter and BufferReader classes are fairly fast and flexible, they are not perfect for every project.
+While the provided `BundleDefaultWriter` and `BundleDefaultReader` classes are fairly fast and flexible, they are not perfect for every project.
 For that reason you can specify custom Writer and Reader classes to use for the serialization methods.
 This is done by specifying the classes used by the serializable interface.

 ## Defining types used by the entire project
 To indicate that an interface should be the one used for serializable classes you need to mark it with the `[BundleDefaultInterface]` attribute, as well as implement `IBundleSerializableBase<TWriter, TReader>`.
 The types used by TWriter and TReader are the ones that will be used for serialization.